 participant dpcon as Data Provider Connector

-participant dp as Participant (Data Provider)
+participant dp as Data Provider

-host -) ddv: HTTP request (incl. contract)
+host -) ddv: HTTP request or <br> direct usage of the JS Library

 Note over ddv: rules.json